 Ending Corporate Impunity

-In the U.S. and most of the Western / industrialized world, the majority of people view incidents of corporate crime and abuse as separate and unrelated events, resulting from the actions of a finite number of so-called "bad apples" in those organizations.
+In the U.S. and most of the Western / industrialized world, a majority of people tend to view incidents of corporate crime and abuse as separate and unrelated events, resulting from the actions of a finite number of so-called "bad apples" in those organizations.

-The idea that it is the corporations themselves (i.e., the "barrels") that might be rotten — due to their organizational ethos and culture — rarely occurs to them.
+The idea that the corporations themselves (i.e., the "barrels") might be rotten — due to their organizational ethos and culture — rarely occurs to them.
 Instead, corporations are essentially seen as empty vessels that derive their characteristics from the people who manage and work for them.

-Thus, both "good" and "bad" corporations are viewed as being full of good people with good intentions, with the bad corporations being excused for having a few unethical people whose actions unfairly taint the motives and actions of the rest of their companies, and the reputation of corporations as a whole.
+Thus, both "good" and "bad" corporations are viewed as being staffed mostly by good people with good intentions, with the bad corporations being excused for having a few unethical people whose actions unfairly taint the motives and actions of the rest of their companies, and the reputation of corporations as a whole.

 This view, however, fails to account for the long-standing, widespread, and repeated pattern of unethical, amoral, and illegal behavior by corporations around the world.
 Either there are coincidentally a lot of spontaneously rotten apples in these companies, or it is the "barrels" themselves that are rotten, and are causing the apples within them to go bad too.